laxmikant-ainapure/upcxx/docs/build-devel.md

   Example: `make gasnet DO_WHAT=run-tests-seq` will build and run all of the GASNet tests of the default network in debug mode.

+* `make list-networks`
+  This prints a human-readable list of the detected conduits *if* the GASNet configure step has run, or the list of all supported conduits otherwise.
+  Use of `make gasnet-single list-networks` is sufficient to ensure one always gets the list of detected conduits.

 All make targets described here (as well as those documented for the end-user in [INSTALL.md](../INSTALL.md)) are intended to be parallel-make-safe (Eg `make -j<N> ...`).
 Should you experience a failure with a parallel make, please